CircleCI

 4. In each project's `config.yml`, reference the context under the workflow job definition using the `context` key as shown in the example.

-Contexts are governed by security groups in CircleCI.
+Security groups in CircleCI govern contexts.
 You can restrict which projects and team members can use the `contextqa` context, preventing unauthorized access to your test infrastructure.

 ## Failing the workflow on test failure